Learning to Control Stabilization in Column Generation: Computational Experiments

 We first compare RLSCG(S) and RLSCG(P) with traditional column generation (TCG), which uses no stabilization and adds, at each iteration, the column with minimum reduced cost under $\pi_t^{\mathrm{out}}$.
 Table~\ref{tab:overall_results} reports average iterations and computation time over all test sets.

-The results demonstrate that RLSCG outperforms TCG on most synthetic and benchmark instances, particularly as problem complexity increases.
-Among the two variants, RLSCG(S) achieves the most substantial improvements: on Gen\_1 to Gen\_3, it reduces computation time by approximately 80\% to 90\% compared to TCG.
-This validates the value of controlled pricing distortion: by dynamically balancing dual exploration and local exploitation, stabilization can substantially accelerate overall convergence.
+Results show that RLSCG outperforms TCG on many synthetic and benchmark instances, particularly as complexity increases.
+Between the variants, RLSCG(S) achieves consistent, substantial improvements across the synthetic sets, reducing iteration counts on Gen\_1 to Gen\_3 by 40--80\% relative to TCG, with corresponding time reductions of 28--74\%.

-An exception occurs in Gen\_4, where TCG performs comparably to, or slightly better than, the stabilized methods.
+Gen\_4 is the exception in time but not in iterations: RLSCG(S) still reduces iterations by 4--8\% over TCG, while TCG is slightly faster in wall-clock time.
 These instances feature very small items relative to the roll length, yielding high-cardinality patterns and severe degeneracy.
-Consequently, many bases share similar objective values, and numerous nonbasic columns have reduced costs near zero.
-This shrinks the separation margin $\min\{\gamma_t^-,\gamma_t^+\}$ defined in Proposition~\ref{prop:local-consistency-nos-stall}, which contracts the safe perturbation radius that prevents mispricing.
-While this highlights that the magnitude of stabilization acceleration is problem-dependent, RLSCG remains robust to this highly degenerate regime.
+Consequently, many bases share similar objective values, and numerous nonbasic columns have near-zero reduced costs.
+This shrinks the separation margin $\min\{\gamma_t^-,\gamma_t^+\}$ (Proposition~\ref{prop:local-consistency-nos-stall}), contracting the safe perturbation radius that prevents mispricing.
+The discrepancy of fewer iterations yet longer runtimes reflects RL inference overhead and an inherent stabilization drawback: stabilized duals can make pricing computationally harder by weakening reduced-cost signals \citep{lubbecke2005selected}.